seed4j/seed4j/documentation/cucumber.md

 ## Reading responses content

-Sometimes you may want to access the last response content without asserting it, you can do:
+Sometimes you may want to access the last response content without asserting it, you can do this:

 ```java
 CucumberTestContext.getElement("$.path");